Last-placed Canadiens end season with 10-2 rout of league-best Panthers

 Gallagher added a power-play marker to give Montreal a 4-0 lead.

-The Panthers (58-18-6) cut their deficit to three when Ben Chiarot scored his first goal back at the Bell Centre on the power play at 18:23 of the first period.
+The Panthers cut their deficit to three when Ben Chiarot scored on the power play at 18:23 of the first period.

 Caufield matched his jersey number with his 22nd goal at 1:33.
 Perrault followed up with his fourth of the campaign.